Billy Kearns

 Billy Kearns (17 February 1923 – 27 November 1992) was an American actor.

 Biography

-During World War II, Kearns fought in the Army's newly founded 10th Mountain Division created for fighting in mountainous areas.
-His acting career took place almost entirely in France, acting often in minor roles in TV films or on motion pictures, as soon as an American or British character was required for the cast.
+During World War II, Kearns fought in the Army's newly founded 10th Mountain Division, created for fighting in mountainous areas.
+His acting career took place almost entirely in France.
+He often played American or British characters in minor roles in TV films or motion pictures.

 He is best known for portraying fictional character Bill Ballantine in the French 1965 TV series Bob Morane.